Our Team

 Olutoyin Grace Green, Engaged Humanities Undergraduate Research Assistant

-Toyin is a junior majoring in Political Philosophy, Health Humanities, and Law, Society, and Policy.
-Her multidisciplinary research attempts to dissect the intersections of health access, social welfare systems, equitable resource allocation frameworks, and theories of change and revolution in marginalized communities.
+Toyin is a Senior majoring in Political Philosophy, Health Humanities, and Law, Society, and Policy, with a minor in Public Health.
+Her multidisciplinary research attempts to address health access and disparities in vulnerable populations using a bottom-up approach, centering community health and social organizing as foundational efforts to the broader goal of system reform.
+Much of her work focuses on community organizing, systemic reform, and the restructuring of institutions, particularly health institutions, to achieve health equity and resource redistribution.
 As a research assistant working with Southside Connections (SSC), Toyin assists in the connection of community programs throughout the Southside of Syracuse.
 Similar to Toyin’s interests, SSC works to address racial and socioeconomic inequities through community connection, engagement, and restoration.

 Rayan Mohamed, Engaged Humanities Undergraduate Research Assistant